codementality/docker-for-drupal-development/docs/lessonnine.rst

     image: dockerdrop/dockerdrop-nginx:latest

-Use your repository's namespace in place of "dockerdrop".
+Use your repository's namespace in place of "dockerdrop" to the left of the forward slash.

-Do the same for the php service, only use the "dockerdrop-php:latest" repo instead for the image name.
+Do the same for the php service, only use the "dockerdrop-php:latest" repo name instead for the image name.

 Save your docker compose file, which should look as follows: